hotternative/hotternative.github.io/_posts/2022-12-08-sum-columns-based-on-a-condition-in-pandas.md

 ---
-title: "Sum Columns Based on COnditions in Pandas"
+title: "Sum Columns Based on Conditions in Pandas"
 date: 2022-12-08
 ---
 Use the following syntax to sum the values of a column in a pandas DataFrame based on a condition: